 Seeing the sunrise is an integral part of my travel plans.
 Sure, I love sunsets like everyone else.
 But you have to work for sunrises.
 It is the magical time when the morning dew lifts off the ground, grandmas and grandpas get their morning paper and coffee, early risers walk their dogs, and workers prep for their day.

 Mornings give me energy like Superman and the yellow sun.
 For the non-superheroes, it is like giving Roger Federer a tennis racket and a ball.
 Seeing the sunrise is what I recommend to every curious traveler.
 I recommend it to every tourist in Hawai'i and you...

 07:30 – 09:00 Breakfast on the balcony of Hotel Belvedere

 Hotel Belvedere offers breakfast for queens and kings.
 But as much as I love being around people, why would one sit at a breakfast table when the view looks like this?
 I sip my coffee on the balcony in anticipation of today.

 09:18 – 09:40 By Vigezzina Centovalli Railway to Intragna (30% for Treno Gottardo Club Members)

 09:40 – 11:15 Visiting the village of Intragna

 Intragna is famous for having the tallest church tower in all of Ticino.
-From the top, there is a 360-degree panoramic view of the town and the valleys.
+From the top is a 360-degree panoramic view of the town and the valleys.
 But this humble village offers much more: it is an ideal starting point for hikes into the Centovalli.
-In addition, there are gondolas that connect Intragna with Costa, Verdasio, and Monte Comino.
+In addition, some gondolas connect Intragna with Costa, Verdasio, and Monte Comino.

-If you are interested in the history of this village, explore the museum of Centovalli.
+If you are interested in this village's history, explore the Centovalli museum.
 As a group, we visit Ponte Romano, a historic stone bridge that crosses the River Melezza.
 It's a work of art and a picturesque spot.

 11:30 – 12:30 Transfer by bus from Locarno to Ascona